evaaaaawu/evaaaaawu.com/src/content/en/css-display-layout-modes.md

 featured: false
 ---

-### display: block
+## display: block

 By default, it occupies the entire width of the container, pushing adjacent elements to the next line.

-### display: inline
+## display: inline

-Similar to naturally flowing text, it occupies space determined by its content, with subsequent elements positioned immediately after it.
-You cannot arbitrarily control the width and height of inline elements.
+Similar to naturally flowing text, it occupies space determined by its content, with subsequent elements positioned immediately after.
+Note that you cannot arbitrarily control the width and height of inline elements.

-### display: inline-block
+## display: inline-block

-Laid out as inline, but with block properties meaning you have absolute control over its dimensions.
-However, it doesn't occupy the entire horizontal space, allowing elements to be adjacent to each other.
+This property creates elements that are laid out as inline, but with block properties, meaning you have absolute control over their dimensions.
+However, they don't occupy the entire horizontal space, allowing elements to be adjacent to each other.

-### display: flex
+## display: flex

-Please refer to my article [CSS Flexbox Implementation Cheatsheet](/articles/css-flexbox-implementation-cheatsheet)
+Please refer to my article [CSS Flexbox Implementation Cheatsheet](/en/articles/css-flexbox-implementation-cheatsheet/)

-### display: grid
+## display: grid

-Please refer to my article [CSS GRID Implementation Cheatsheet](/articles/css-grid-implementation-cheatsheet)
+Please refer to my article [CSS Grid Implementation Cheatsheet](/en/articles/css-grid-implementation-cheatsheet/)

-### display: none
+## display: none

-This setting makes the element disappear.
+This setting makes the element disappear from the page entirely.

-### Others
+## Others

-The website [htmlreference.io](https://htmlreference.io) allows you to quickly view elements and their display properties.
+The website [htmlreference.io](https://htmlreference.io) allows you to quickly look up HTML elements and their display properties.